lulunac27a/gamification-task-list-vue-typescript/README.md

-# Vue gamification task list app with Vuex, SCSS, and TypeScript
+# Vue Gamification Task List App with Vuex, SCSS, and TypeScript

 This application is a task list with task repetition with level and experience points, and it stores to local storage using `vuex-persistedstate`.